Prompting Basics

 Practice Exercises

-Try these to build your prompting skills:
+Try these to build prompting muscle.

 1. Rewrite this vague prompt to be specific: